Ceramic Dictionary

 LID CONE - Separated from the cone - knob turning

-LID KNOB implies a small, round solid, protruding shape.
+LID KNOB Knob implies a small, round solid, protruding shape.
 It is attached to an object to hold when picking it up with your fingers.
-In ceramics they can be made in two ways, separately then attached or in one piece of clay, this is explained in the section Lids- Made on Cones.
+In pottery they are made in two ways, separately then attached or part of the clay when left after being turned.

 KNOBS -ATTACHED

-The following section explains different ways of attaching knob to lids.
-First the lid has been prepared, as explained in the previous section; turned on the wheel, separated it with a wire cutter, turned the right way up and then the surface cleaned and smoothed.
+The following section explains different ways of attaching knobs to lids.
+First the lid has been prepared, as explained in the previous section, turned on the wheel, separated it with a wire cutter, turned the right way up and then the surface cleaned and smoothed.

 KNOBSWITH A BALL OF CLAY